KentStateWeb/rwd/_assignments/testing.md

 2. Based on each goal, create a task that a user will be able to complete using your website templates.
 Note:  It's okay that your website is not complete yet.
 You can test much of the functionality even when the website is not complete.
 In fact, it's better to test early.
 A task is typically scenario based and is something like "It's Saturday night around 8 and you'd like to see if Business Name is still open.
 Find the answer using the website."
 Tasks should frame real-life scenarios that your users might encounter and should not lead them directly to the answer.

+3. On the day of testing, find a group to test your website.
+One person will act as the facilitator while another group member or members(s) will take notes and record observations.
+Summarize your notes in Google Docs.

 ## Creating Your Technical Testing Plan